heyudude/webapp-flask-sqlite3-template/README.md

 Uses Python3, Sqlite3, Flask, jsonschema, Bootstrap, jQuery, DataTables.

+Usage

+This is a GitHub template: You need to create your own repo out of this one, and then start developing your app.

+In order to add new functionality, you should add modules for your own entities, defining their URL's and logic.
+Look at the webapp.user module to see how this can be done.

+This template provides the basic framweork including user account handling, but you need to code your own entities and the display and edit logic for those.

+The code in this repo can run as an app without changes, even though it is a template, but it won't do anything useful.

 Installation
 Create your own GitHub repo out of this repo.
 Clone your repo to your own work computer, as usual.